stefcenti2022/School_District_Analysis/README.md

 #### THS Scores After
 <img src="./Resources/THS_summary_after.jpeg" alt="THS After" width="600"/>

+As shown below, THS is the second highest performing school in the district.
+This result did not change even after the 9th grade scores were removed from the calculations.

 #### Highest Peformers
 <img src="./Resources/highest_performers.jpeg" alt="THS Before" width="600"/>

 #### Lowest Performers
 <img src="./Resources/lowest_performers.jpeg" alt="THS Before" width="600"/>

-As shown above, THS is the second highest performing school in the district.
-This result did not change even after the 9th grade scores were removed from the calculations.

 ### Additional Metrics Analyzed
 The rest of the analysis was not affected at all by removing the 9th grade scores from the entire district.
 This was the case even when taking out the number of decimal to 6 places, therefore, only one image of the output will be shown for each metric.